The Future of Housing

 The Case Competition includes two virtual workshops, taught by industry experts, that teach the material required to complete the case.
 You do not need to have taken prior courses in real estate to participate.

 After completing the two workshops, teams prepare solutions to the case.
-Finalists are selected anonymously by a panel of judges.
+Four finalist teams are selected anonymously by a panel of judges.
 These finalists are given the opportunity to revise their submissions after consultation with an industry expert mentor.

 The finalist teams present their proposed development via 15 minute virtual presentations to a panel of industry leaders, who deliberate, offer feedback, and select the winner.